AcademySoftwareFoundation/openexr/docs/OpenEXRFileLayout.rst

    * - deep tile
      - indicated by a type attribute of “deeptile”
      - See `Deep tiled layout`_.

-For more information about data types, see XXX.

 Regular Scan Line Blocks
 ------------------------